meleu/meleudotdev/notes/learning/MacOS Tips.md

 ## Things I wanna do

+- define bash homebrew as the default `bash`
+- define GNU sed as the default `sed`

-- shortcut to move windows to the side of the screen
+- shortcut to move windows to the side of the screen - use yabai
-- shortcut to alternate between visible windows
+- shortcut to alternate between visible windows - use yabai

 Solution I found: use Yabai!!! -> <https://www.youtube.com/watch?v=k94qImbFKWE>